nforgeio/neonKUBE/Images/neon-registry/README.md

 ```
 &nbsp;

-These commands restarts the registry instances as **read-only**, runs the garbage collector as a single instance service, and then restarts the registry instances as **read/write**.
+These commands restarts the registry instances as **read-only**, runs the garbage collector as a container, and then restarts the registry instances as **read/write**.

 Garbage collection for registries deployed as containers will work much the same except that you'll need to handle restarting the containers as **read-only** and **read/write** manually or using scripts.